CAMP focus! 2018–2020

 On hostility and hospitality

-On hostility and hospitality is guest curated by curator Galit Eilat and artist and architect Sandi Hilal.
+On hostility and hospitality is guest curated by curator Galit Eilat.
 The exhibition examines the relation between hospitality and hostility and is based on Hilal’s art project The Hospitality Room: the right to be host and be hosted (2016–) created for an asylum center in Boden, Sweden.

 ‘The hospitality room’ refers to the room of in Arab culture, which is used only to receive guests and is always ready.
 During her research among Syrian refugees, Hilal found that even in the smallest asylum center room, unexpected guests are welcomed.
 Hosting is a way to break with the feeling of being a guest/unwanted/isolated and to connect one's lost life in Syria with the new life in Sweden.